animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 # Deriving the velocity-addition formula (most rigorously)

 In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch.
-This derivation is besides the point of the earlier disproof (of the dual validity of the formula as a consequence of Einstein's theory, and his first postulate), and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.
+This derivation is besides the point of the earlier disproof (of the triplet validity of the formula as a consequence of Einstein's theory, and his first postulate, and its utility), and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.

 At the bottom, the misuse/misunderstanding is again shown except with a more rigorous notation and formalism.